 10 Adobe Illustrator Tips, Tricks & Tools You May Not Know About

 If you use Illustrator you should know the major tools, especially the mother of them all; the pen tool.
 I would say on any given project I use the pen tool 90% of the time and the other 10% is spent on the other tools.
-But if variety is the spice of life one can not create on the pen tool alone.
-I have hopefully complied some tools and some tricks that maybe even die hard Illustrator users don’t know about or use regularly.
+But if variety is the spice of life one cannot create the pen tool alone.
+I have hopefully compiled some tools and some tricks that maybe even die-hard Illustrator users don’t know about or use regularly.

 4) Color Guide: I love the Color Guide.
 It is a great time saver when you are looking for alternate shades and tints of a color.
 It also provides other color options to match your current color choice.
 Simply choose a color, make sure your color guide palette is open and start easily experimenting with different color options already created for you!